neetjn/mongoengine-practice/README.md

 Basic contributing guidelines are as follows,

 * Any new features must be tested properly, both from an operational level and via mocked interaction.
+* New database changes require both a migration as well as a test.
 * Branches for bugs and features should be structured like so, `issue-x-username`.
 * Include your name and email in the contributors list.